CysAdmin/MerakiPower/README.md

 # PowerShell Meraki Module

 A PowerShell module for interacting with the Cisco Meraki Dashboard API.
 This module allows you to manage various aspects of your Meraki network using PowerShell cmdlets.
+Whats the difference to Modules like https://github.com/DocNougat/Meraki-Powershell-Module/ ?
+Nothing Every Developer knows it, if its not made by yourself its not made by yourself ;)

 ## Overview